IO Tillett Wright: Television host

 In 2016, Wright co-hosted the MTV show Suspect with Nev Schulman.

 In 2017, Wright was a co-host with Max Joseph, on Episode 6 of Season 6 of MTV's, Catfish: The TV Show.

 Podcaster

 In 2019, Wright produced and hosted The Ballad Of Billy Balls, a true crime investigation of the murder of the love of his mother's life.

+In 2021, Wright produced and hosted Cover Story: Power Trip, an investigation of abuses within the world of psychedelic therapy, for New York Magazine.